JasonP02/SleepyDreamyV3/ongoing.md

 This marks what I have done, and what is to be done

 ## Current
+Implementing loss functions...
+Need to ensure weight initalization is right for different parts of model Should consider breaking up the RSSM mode

 ## Next
 Add symlog transform to vector inputs